frankvl76/Pimatic-Switch-for-Samsung-Smartthings/README.md

 # Pimatic-Switch-for-Samsung-Smartthings
 Connecting Pimatic switches to a Samsung SmartHub

 I wanted to buy IoT switches for my ST Hub but found out that there's an alternative which is WAY WAY cheaper.
-Buy RF-433 switches, but a Raspberry PI, buy a (cheap) transmitter and hook that up to the GPIO.
+Buy RF-433 switches, buy a Raspberry PI, buy a (cheap) transmitter and hook that up to the GPIO.

 Install and configure Pimatic : https://pimatic.org/guide/getting-started/installation/